-Soviet Milk is an online seminar celebrating, and exploring, the symbolism of breastfeeding in literature – not just in the former Soviet nations, but internationally.
+Soviet Milk is an online seminar on Tuesday, November 16th, 2022 (at 6pm GMT/UK time) celebrating, and exploring, the symbolism of breastfeeding in literature – not just in the former Soviet nations, but internationally.
 We will also discuss the importance of preserving breastfeeding as a cultural practice in order to preserve bonds between different generations of mothers and daughters.

 All welcome; please register here for free to receive the Zoom link on the day of the event.